 • The Minimum Wages Ordinance, 1961

-In June 2013 the Federal Government has raised the minimum wage from Rs.
-8,000 to Rs.
-10,000 per month for unskilled workers.
-This decision comes in the wake of budgets presented by the Provincial Governments of Punjab and Khyber Pakhtunkhwa.
+In June 2014, the Federal Government has raised the minimum wage from Rs.
+10,000 to Rs.
+12,000 per month for unskilled workers.
+This decision was also repeated in the budgets presented by the Provincial Governments of Punjab and Khyber Pakhtunkhwa.
 These two provincial governments raised their respective minimum wages from Rs.
-9,000 to Rs.
-10,000 per month.
-The other two provinces, i.e., the Sindh Province and Balochistan province have decided to retain their earlier announced minimum wage of Rs.
-8,000 and Rs.
-9,000 respectively.
-These new minimum wages, once the budget approval process is complete in June, will be applicable from July 01, 2013.
+10,000 to Rs.
+12,000 per month.
+Sindh Province has also raised its minimum wage from Rs.
+10,000 to Rs.
+11,000 per month.
+On the other hand, Balochistan province has decided to retain its earlier minimum wage of Rs.
+9,000 (announced in 2012).
+These new minimum wages, once the budget approval process is complete in June, will be applicable from July 01, 2014.
 The detailed minimum wage notifications would be issued later on by the provinces.

-Minimum Wages for Unskilled Workers are fixed under the 1969 Ordinance and these are currently PKR 8,000 in Sindh and Federal Capital Area.
-The minimum wage is PKR 9,000 in the Provinces of Punjab, Khyber Pakhtunkhwa and Balochsitan.
-The Minimum Wages Ordinance, 1961 applies to all industrial establishments’ employees (whether skilled, unskilled or apprentices and even domestic workers) but it excludes the employees of Federal or Provincial governments, coalmine employees or persons employed in agriculture.
+Minimum Wages for Unskilled Workers used to be fixed under the 1969 Ordinance however after devolution of Ministry of Labour to provinces, the wages are announced under Minimum Wages Ordinance, 1961 which applies to all industrial establishments’ employees (whether skilled, unskilled or apprentices and even domestic workers) but it excludes the employees of Federal or Provincial governments, coalmine employees or persons employed in agriculture.

 There is yet another law that provides for minimum wage fixation for coal mine workers i.e. The Coal Mines (Fixation of Rates of Wages) Ordinance 1960.
 Provincial Governments issue minimum wage notifications for these coal miners and they may also consult Mines Welfare Board in wage fixation (but it is not necessary)